2005 Pacific hurricane season: Storm names

+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W during 2005.
+This was the same list used for the 1999 season.
+No names were retired from this list by the World Meteorological Organization following the season, and it was used again for the 2011 season.

+For named storms that form in the North Pacific between 140°W and the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+No named storms formed within the region in 2005.
+Named storms in the table above that crossed into the area during the year are noted (*).

 Season effects

-This is a table of all the storms that formed in the 2005 Pacific hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+This is a table of all of the storms that formed in the 2005 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 2005 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2005 USD.